 As a Wireless Speaker Adapter

-The DCH-M225 is not a bluetooth audio adapter, it streams music using a wireless network with either DLNA or Airplay.
+The DCH-M225 is not a Bluetooth audio receiver, it streams music using a wireless network with either DLNA or Airplay.
 This offers a far greater quality of sound when compared bluetooth streaming.
 Setting up D-link Music Everywhere requires a little more effort than you would normally experience with a standard bluetooth pairing device, however the process is relatively simple and in my opinion totally worth it for the improved audio quality.

 Having tested the D-Link DCH-M225 with both Android and Apple devices, I have to say it’s far better to use with an iPad or iPhone via Airplay than it is with an Android devices via DLNA.
 An Android device will require a 3rd party app like BubbleUPnP to connect and stream to the adapter, which works well but does mean that you are limited to your music library.
 Using Airplay on an Apple device gives you the freedom to stream music from whatever source you choose such as YouTube or free on-line music sites such as Grooveshark.